fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 export default App;
 ```

 We also provided the storage instance for the <em>createApolloClient</em> function as an argument.
 This is because next, we will send the access token to Apollo Server in each request.
 The Apollo Server will expect that the access token is present in the <i>Authorization</i> header in the format <i>Bearer <ACCESS_TOKEN></i>.
-We can enhance the Apollo Client's operation by using the [request](https://www.apollographql.com/docs/react/get-started/#configuration-options) option.
-Let's send the access token to the Apollo Server in our Apollo Client by modifying the <em>createApolloClient</em> function in the <i>apolloClient.js</i> file:
+We can enhance the Apollo Client's request by using the [setContext](https://www.apollographql.com/docs/react/api/link/apollo-link-context/s) function.
+Let's send the access token to the Apollo Server by modifying the <em>createApolloClient</em> function in the <i>apolloClient.js</i> file:

 ```javascript
 import { ApolloClient, InMemoryCache, createHttpLink } from '@apollo/client';